yashsinha1611/sfdocs_Build_AI/docs/Log_management/feature_extraction.md

 ## How it works ##

-:::note <h3>Read me</h3>

-Read the below passage to use Feature Extraction effectively
+:::danger <h3>Read below passage to use Feature Extraction effectively</h3>

-**Imagine a cursor at the beginning of the log line.
-This cursor can be moved along the log line from left to right to reach a particular position that is of interest.
-The character/word that immediately follows the cursor is processed based on the query provided. **
+Imagine a cursor or pointer at the beginning of a log line.
+This cursor can be moved along the log line from left to right to reach a particular position of interest.
+This is called **skipping**.
+The character/word that immediately follows the cursor is processed based on the query provided.
+This is called **extracting**.

 :::